hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/tutorialindex.md

 These getting started guides are intended for more technical users and may require some installation before use.

-* [Quickstart](../tutorials/quickstart.html).
-Quickstart installs and tests the prerequisites for the digital property network sample.
+* [Quickstart](../installing/quickstart.html) installs and tests the prerequisites for the digital property network sample.
 * [Running a sample with the command line](../tutorials/getting-started-cmd-line.html).
 * [Installing and running the {{site.data.conrefs.composer_short}} Playground locally](../tutorials/getting-started-playground.html).